Zi:Kill: Regrouping and final years: 1992–1994

+Zi:Kill performed their last concert in January 1994 at the Nippon Budokan.

 In January 1992, Zi:Kill announced they had resumed activity with new drummer Eby.
-As free agents they collaborated with Extasy Records on a history compilation album of songs from their indies albums, along with their newest single "Hero" and new songs "Crack Eye" and "Don't Ask Me!" especially for the record.
-Tomorrow... was released in 1992 and hit number 34 on the Oricon charts, a success for an indies album.
+Their "comeback" concert took place at NHK Hall on July 30.
+As free agents, they collaborated with Extasy Records on a history compilation album of songs from their indie albums, plus "Hero" and the new songs "Crack Eye" and "Don't Ask Me!".
+Tomorrow... was released in July and hit number 34 on the Oricon chart, a success for an indies album.
 In retaliation, Toshiba EMI released its own Zi:Kill compilation album, Disgrace - The Best, two months later.

-In the Hole, a new album recorded that summer, was released by King Records on October 28, 1992.
-It hit the 8th position on the Oricon, with "Slow Down" as its lead single.
-After another national tour, they appeared at Extasy Records' Extasy Summit at the Osaka-jō Hall and Nippon Budokan, and had their own one-man performance at the Budokan on December 17, 1993.
+After signing with King Records, the single "Slow Down" and the album In the Hole were produced by Hoppy Kamiyama and both released in October 1992.
+The latter reached the number eight position on Oricon's albums chart.
+After another national tour, Zi:Kill appeared at Extasy Records' Extasy Summit at the Osaka-jō Hall and Nippon Budokan.
+They held their own concert at the Budokan on December 17, 1992, under the title Open the Gate ~ Tengoku no Kaidan.
+It was recorded and released as a live concert video in March 1993, which topped the Oricon video chart.

-For the recording of 1993's Rocket, Zi:Kill went back to London.
-Ranking 5th on the Oricon, it marked their highest chart appearance.
-The single "Calling" was also a success, being used as "Tony's Theme" in the anime Fatal Fury 2: The New Battle.
+Tusk later cited May 1993's Fastest Lap Circuit Tour as the best time in the band, stating that everyone, including the record company and road crew, worked in unison and describing the live shows as feeling like a real "rock band".
+For the recording of June 1993's Rocket, Zi:Kill went back to London.
+Ranking fifth on the Oricon, it marks their highest chart appearance.
+The single "Calling", released the following month, was also a success, being used as "Tony's Theme" in the anime Fatal Fury 2: The New Battle.
+Tusk also starred in the September 1993 art film Seth et Holth, alongside Hide of X Japan.
+Zi:Kill released the home video Video Rocket London Side in November, and followed it with Video Rocket Tokyo Side in December.